 Note – A 4% horizontal reservation is applicable to the total number of available seats every year.
 In SBI PO 2019-20 recruitment, there were 2000 vacancies out of which 80 seats were reserved for candidates having benchmark disabilities.
 It means that a candidate selected against the PwD category will be placed in his/her respective category by making the necessary adjustments.

 SBI PO Eligibility Criteria – Benchmark Disabilities

 SBI has implemented reservation rules for candidates with physical disabilities and the eligibility norms for them are decided as per the same.
 Let’s look into the ground facts of these categories:

 PwD (Persons with Disability) Category

-According to Section 34 of Rights of Persons with Disabilities Act (RPWA), 2016, it is stated that the candidates with benchmark disabilities will get 4% reservation.
-Refer to the below given details regarding the disabilities of the candidates that come under this act:
+According to Section 34 of Rights of Persons with Disabilities Act (RPWA), 2016, it is stated that candidates with benchmark disabilities will get a 4% reservation.
+Refer to the below-given details regarding the disabilities of the candidates that come under this act:

-- LD or Locomotor Disabilities – Where a person is unable to perform distinctive activities related to self movement.
-It is caused due to the affliction of the musculoskeletal or nervous system and includes the persons with Cerebral Palsy, Dwarfism, Leprosy Cured, Muscular Dystrophy and victims of acid attack.
+- LD or Locomotor Disabilities – Where a person is unable to perform distinctive activities related to self-movement.
+It is caused due to the affliction of the musculoskeletal or nervous system and includes persons with Cerebral Palsy, Dwarfism, Leprosy Cured, Muscular Dystrophy and victims of acid attack.

 Candidates that come under OA and OAL category